-Vicinity’s business strategy is focused on unlocking the potential of our business through three key group strategic focus areas: Market leading destinations; Funds management platform; and, Mixed use developments.
+Vicinity’s business strategy of creating market leading destinations is focused on unlocking the potential of our business through our core physical retail assets; adjacent products and services; Funds management and capital partnerships; and, Mixed use development pipeline.

 Vicinity’s Sustainability Strategy is integrated into the Group strategy and contributes to delivering on the business’ strategic objectives.
 Managing the physical and transition risks associated with climate change is a central part of Vicinity’s Sustainability strategy.